 Contact a Car Accident Lawyer in Georgia Today

-Our lawyers have taken on big insurance companies in Atlanta and won, winning our clients more than $5 million for T-bone accidents and over $900,000 for orthopedic injuries suffered due to a car accident.
+Our lawyers have taken on big insurance companies in Atlanta and won, winning our clients tens of millions of dollars for orthopedic injuries suffered due to a car accident.

 Don’t get hung up wondering how much your car accident will increase insurance, and don’t face the insurance company alone.
 Contact Scholle Law for personal representation.
 We will protect your rights to compensation and help keep your insurance rates low.

 Call us today for a consultation to discuss how to proceed with your case.